raftario/filite/README.md

 ## Config

-The config is located at `~/.filite/config.toml` and follows the following format.
+The config follows the following format.
 Most of the time, the defaults are reasonable.

 ```toml
 # Port to listen on